Star Wars Outlaws Review

 By far the most fun thing in Outlaws is gambling.
 An odd thing to say, but we are talking of wretched hives of scum and villainy, remember?

 "There’s something proprietary about it here that makes it feel really unique.
-And when you get good at the game… well, you start to feel that scum and villainy really pour out of your veins..."
+And when you get good at the game… well, you start to feel that scum and villainy really seep out of your veins..."

 And amongst these options is Sabbac.
 Star Wars aficionados will know of Sabbac well, but for newcomers it might be a bit odd.
 It’s essentially a spin on both poker and blackjack while also adding dynamic elements players can throw at other sharks around the adorably-crafted droid tables.
 And it’s not hard to see Massive spent a lot of time on it.
 It’s not dissimilar to Gwent in The Witcher 3 or actual poker in Red Dead Redemption, but there’s something proprietary about it here that makes it feel really unique.
-And when you get good at the game… well, you start to feel that scum and villainy really pour out of your veins.
+And when you get good at the game… well, you start to feel that scum and villainy really seep out of your veins.

-There are other side-elements to the game, such as fathier racing, speeder races and more, but for ours sabbac is where it’s at and we just hope there’s a diehard fan with an engineering and design degree out there who wants to see one of those amazing tables come to life.
+There are other side-elements to the game, such as fathier racing, speeder races and more, but for ours sabbac is where it’s at and we just hope there’s a die-hard fan with an engineering and design degree out there who wants to see one of those amazing tables come to life.

 Oh, and the reason we didn’t go any deeper into sabbac or its unique mechanics is strictly because, if you haven’t played yet, this is the sort of thing you want to discover and get good at yourself.
 It really is that awesome.